-- 1.01 Review legal, financial, economic and other information necessary for CMA to advise the District in planning, structuring and otherwise completing each Issue to be undertaken by District. - 1.02 Discuss a plan of financing which will include CMA's analysis and recommendations to the District regarding funding requirements, structuring alternatives, marketing, method of sale, security features, call provisions, credit ratings, credit enhancement, term, federal tax implications and such other matters which the District and CMA agree should be included in the plan of financing. - 1.03 Prepare or assist in the preparation of financing documents, as required by the District, including but not limited to: Official Statement, Notice of Sale and Bid Sheet, request for a credit rating, request for municipal bond insurance, DTC Letter of Representations and debt statement. - 1.04 Upon the request of District, CMA will assist the District in the selection of other service providers necessary to conduct each Issue including but not limited to bond counsel, rating agencies, bond insurers, underwriters, trustee and financial printer, if appropriate. - 1.05 Prepare and maintain a financing schedule, cost of issue budget, list of participants, and take such other actions requested by the District to efficiently manage each Issue. - 1.06 Participate in debt sale, confirm net interest cost calculation and make award recommendation. - 1.07 Assist the District with the delivery of proceeds of each Issue, payment of issuance costs and other matters related to closing each Issue. - 1.08 Participate in the closing of the Issue and verify receipt of Issue proceeds. - 1.09 Provide services for required Continuing Disclosure and Material Event Notice Filing Pursuant to Rule 15c2-12 of the Securities Exchange Act of 1934
+- 1.01 Review legal, financial, economic and other information necessary for CMA to advise the District in planning, structuring and otherwise completing each Issue to be undertaken by the District. - Discuss a plan of financing which will include CMA's analysis and recommendations to the District regarding funding requirements, structuring alternatives, marketing, method of sale, call provisions, credit ratings, credit enhancement, term, federal tax implications and such other matters which the District and CMA agree should be included in the plan. - 1.03 Prepare or assist in the preparation of financing documents, as required by the District, including but not limited to: Official Statement, Notice of Sale and Bid Sheet, request for a credit rating, request for municipal bond insurance, and debt statement. - 1.04 Upon the request of District, CMA will assist the District in the selection of other service providers necessary to conduct each Issue including but not limited to bond counsel, rating agencies, bond insurers, underwriters, trustee and financial printer, if appropriate. - 1.05 Prepare and maintain a financing schedule, costs of issue, list of participants, and take such other actions requested by the District to efficiently manage each Issue. - 1.06 Participate in debt sale, confirm net interest cost calculation and make award recommendation. - 1.07 Assist the District with the delivery of proceeds of each Issue, payment of issuance costs and other matters related to closing each Issue. - 1.08 Participate in the closing of the Issue and verify receipt of Issue proceeds. - 1.09 Provide services for required Continuing Disclosure and Material Event Notice Filing Pursuant to Rule 15c2-12 of the Securities Exchange Act of 1934